zkp2p/zkp2p-client-sdk/packages/client-sdk/README.md

 ### Orchestrated N‑proof flow (optional)

-If a platform requires two proofs, or you want a single helper to handle polling/timeout and parsing, use `ExtensionProofFlow` and `assembleProofBytes`:
+If you prefer manual control, but still want a helper to handle polling/timeout and parsing, use `ExtensionProofFlow` directly and `assembleProofBytes` to build the final payload:

 ```ts
 const flow = new ExtensionProofFlow();